SharePoint/sp-dev-docs/docs/features/create-hub-site-with-powershell.md

 ---
-title: Creating a SharePoint hub site using PowerShell
+title: Create a SharePoint hub site using PowerShell
 description: Example code for creating a SharePoint hub site using PowerShell ms.date: 2/26/2018
 ---

-# Creating a SharePoint hub site using PowerShell
+# Create a SharePoint hub site using PowerShell

 > [!IMPORTANT]
 > The hub sites feature is currently in preview and is subject to change.
 It is not currently supported for use in production environments.

+If you're a global or SharePoint admin in Office 365, you can convert any existing site to a hub site using Microsoft PowerShell.
 In this example, learn how to create a SharePoint hub site, and associate another site with it.
 The scenario is that you are setting up sites for the Contoso marketing department.
 You will create a hub site that all other marketing sites are associated with.
 Then you will create a second site to associate with the hub site.
 You will also specify settings and permissions for the hub site.

 To work with this example in SharePoint online, we recommend using a developer tenant and not your production tenant.
 All of the steps use a fictional tenant named "Contoso" which you can replace with your own tenant name.